drudge/passport-twitter-token/README.md

 #### Performing Twitter Reverse Auth Step 1 Server-side

-To remove the need to necessary embed the consumer secret in the app, (since its not necessary to construct the initial x_auth_mode=reverse_auth request to /oauth/request_token) you can setup a route in route application to perform step 1 for you.
+To remove the need to embed the consumer secret in your client application, you can setup a route in route application to perform step 1 for you.

-For example, as route in an [Express](http://expressjs.com/)
+For example, as route in an [Express](http://expressjs.com/) application using the [request](https://github.com/mikeal/request) module:
-application:

 ```javascript
 var request = require('request');